ericPantarotto/nodeJS_completeGuide/7_mvc/_notes/notes.md

 ## Fetching data in files via the Model
 **<span style='color:   #875c5c'>Important:** This line of code is asynchronous:
 `fs.readFile()`
 So my fetch all method here executes the line of code, and as you learned, it simply registers this callback in its event emitter registry but then it just finishes with this function and this function itself does not return anything.
 **so fetch all does not return anything**, it returns **undefined** therefore and hence in my view, we get various errors.

 >**<span style='color: #cc9464'> HACK:**   I will simply accept an argument in `fetchAll()` and that's a callback function.
 and that actually allows me to pass a function into `fetchAll()`, which it will execute once it is done.

+alternative would be to promisify the `fs.readFile()` function and use `.then()`.
+Note that async/await is not provided out of the box from `fs`

 **<span style='color: #a8c62c'> /models/product.js:**
 ```js